Lower Back Pain

 - Bending, lifting, sitting and walking can all worsen the pain.

 Lower Back Pain Causes

 There are many causes of Lower back pain.
 It sometimes occurs after a specific movement such as lifting or bending incorrectly.
-It may even be a result from an accident or injury.
-Pain can also develop over time due to age-related changes of the spine.
-Sedentary lifestyles often set the stage for lower back pain.
-Not getting enough exercise weakens those supporting muscles, creating more stress on your joints and creating stiffness.
-Being over weight can have a dramatic take on your back.
-Carrying extra kilo’s around the mid-section, pulls the pelvis forward, creating stress on the lower back.
+It may even be a result of an accident or injury.
+Pain can also develop over time due to age-related changes in the spine.
+Additionally, Sedentary lifestyles often set the stage for lower back pain.
+Not getting enough exercise weakens those supporting muscles, therefore, creating more stress on your joints and creating stiffness.
+Likewise, being overweight can have a dramatic take on your back.
+Consequently, carrying extra kilo’s around the mid-section, pulls the pelvis forward, creating stress on the lower back.
 This may cause issues like sciatica, a herniated disc, or a pinched nerve as the back is compensating for the weight.

 Lower Back Conditions

 - Non-specific lower back pain including sprains and strains account for most acute back pain.
 Overstretching or tearing ligaments cause sprains.
 Strains are tears in tendon or muscle.

 - Sciatica is caused by compression of the sciatic nerve, the large nerve that travels through the buttocks and extends down the back of the leg.